Are you thinking of moving to Oxfordshire?

 Witney offers several interesting points worth a visit.

 There is a traditional market dating back to the Middle Ages on Thursdays, and there is also a market on Saturdays.

 Just a short walk from the town centre are Witney Lake and Meadows, a beautiful haven for wildlife where you can get away from it all with a walk around a beautiful lake.

 Thame (pronounced Tame) is a quintessential English market town boasting a wide range of independent shops, butchers, public houses, and restaurants.

-It has also grabbed the attention of those looking for value for money within easy commuting distance of London a journey time of just 43 minutes into London Marylebone.
+It has also grabbed the attention of those looking for value for money within easy commuting distance of London, with a journey time of just 43 minutes into London Marylebone.

 The combination of both high-level education for both public and private sectors and a wide variety of both period and modern homes has given Thame and the surrounding areas prosperous growth year on year.

 Founded during the Anglo-Saxon era, the town was strategically important to both the Parliamentarians and the Royalists during the English Civil war while King Charles I held court in 1642 in Oxford.